NobodyXu/intel-mkl-docker/README.md

 # intel-mkl-docker

 Docker image that has intel-mkl installed.
-Provides debian image on docker hub.
+Provides debian:buster and ubuntu:bionic based images on docker hub.

 ## Pull from docker hub